Jaywise01/alx-system_engineering-devops/0x00-shell_basics/README.md

-script 1-listit contains a command that list the contents of the current directory
+script 2-bring_me_home contains a command that changes the working directory to the user's home directory